Extract from the book: The Stonehenge Enigma

 What we have seen at Stonehenge is similar ramps not by the 4-tonne bluestones but by the Sarsen stones that weighed an average of 25-tonnes (the trilithons are 35-tonnes) but half the size of these ramps.

 A 25-tonne, pine post of width between 4 – 5 ft would be 39m long or 128ft, and a 35-tonne pine tree is some 177ft long.
 But do Pine trees grow that tall?
-Just down the road from Durrington Walls is Longleat Forest, within this forest there are pine trees called Giant Sequoia.
-These trees grow to nearly 200ft tall.
+Just down the road from Durrington Walls is Longleat Forest, within this forest there are pine trees like the Douglas fir that grow to nearly 200ft tall.

 Moreover, the site plan does also give us another clue to the length of these poles.
 If to look carefully at the angle of the ramps into the giant postholes, you will notice that they are not all facing the same direction.
 The only logical reason for that to happen is if you erect the pine poles in a set order so that they would not hit or interfere with each other when attempting to erect the posts.